Tuesday, March 31, 2009

 Reverend’s Reviews: Finding Plenty in The New Twenty

-Chris Mason Johnson’s feature debut The New Twenty made an impression last year on the LGBT film festival circuit.
+Chris Mason Johnson’s feature debut The New Twenty made an impression last year on the GLBT film festival circuit.
 Happily, it is receiving a springtime theatrical release starting this Friday in NYC (the film is scheduled for a May 15 opening in LA).
 While it’s not a perfect movie, I am nonetheless always happy to see quality films receive wider distribution.

 Playing not unlike an updated John Hughes movie from the mid-1980’s, The New Twenty largely fulfills co-writer (with Ishmael Chawla) and director Johnson’s stated intent to “depict gay/straight friendships that are free of the usual homosexual panic jokes and unrequited love conflicts that usually dominate the screen.”
 It focuses on a group of Manhattan-based friends reflecting on their lives’ accomplishments and failures as they near the age of 30, “the new 20” of the film’s title.